-Erosion & Earth's Surface Unit (Work of Water)
+Erosion & Earth's Surface (Work of Water) • Page 1 of 2

-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Mapping & Earth's Surface Features If you floated down a river, where would you end up?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 New!
+New!
+New!
+New!
+New!
+New!
+New!
+New!
+Students develop a model (a map) of different landforms and bodies of water in a given location based on the shape of each feature.
+2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
+Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.
+Lesson 2 Mapping: Mountains & Rivers If you floated down a river, where would you end up?
 Students develop a model of the Earth's surface and use it to discover an important principle about how rivers work: rivers flow downhill, from high places to low places.
 2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
 Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.
-Lesson 2 Rocks, Sand, & Erosion Why is there sand at the beach?
+Lesson 3 Rocks, Sand, & Erosion Why is there sand at the beach?
 Students investigate the effects of rocks tumbling in a river.
 Based on their observations, they construct an explanation for why rocks on the top of mountains are much bigger than the sand at the beach.
 2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
 Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.
-Lesson 3 Mapping & Severe Weather Where do flash floods happen?
+Lesson 4 Mapping & Severe Weather Where do flash floods happen?
 Students use a model (i.e. a map) to examine the different factors, including the shapes and kinds of land, that contribute to flash floods.
 They use this to predict where flash floods are most likely to happen.
 2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
 Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.
-Lesson 4 Erosion, Earth's Surface, & Landforms What's strong enough to make a canyon?
+Lesson 5 Erosion, Earth's Surface, & Landforms What's strong enough to make a canyon?
 Students create a model landform and investigate how some Earth events can occur quickly, while others occur slowly.
-2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
-Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.
-Lesson 5 Erosion & Engineering How can you stop a landslide?
-Students compare multiple solutions for preventing erosion.
 2.7 Weather patterns and seasonal changes affect plants, animals, and their surroundings.
 Key ideas include: (a) weather and seasonal changes affect the growth and behavior of living things; (b) wind and weather can change the land; and (c) changes can happen quickly or slowly over time.